TEOS-10/GSW-Python/README.md

 ## Scripts
-- `copy_from_GSW-C.py`: copies the relevant .c and .h files from a sibling GSW-C repo, if the latter are newer.
+- `copy_from_GSW-C.py`: copies the relevant .c and .h files from a sibling [GSW-C repo](https://github.com/TEOS-10/GSW-C), if the latter are newer.
+    You'll need to clone the GSW-C repo before running this and placing it one directory down the GSW-Python source.
 - `make_ufuncs.py`: Generates the src/_ufuncs.c file to turn the
     scalar C functions into numpy ufuncs.
 It writes ufuncs.list in the current directory as a record of the ufunc names.